 Openness would be a shrewd move, at a stroke enhancing the council's legitimacy and the quality of its deliberations, and reducing the risk of being bypassed by countries acting unilaterally.
 Some of the council's recent applicants could also represent a financial boon: China, South Korea, India and Japan have the fastest-growing stable of Arctic scientists, while the EU last year proposed devoting €80 billion to Arctic research.
 Meanwhile, the risks of admitting new members, even heavy-hitters like China, are low.
 First, observers' powers are limited: they may engage with the forum's working groups, propose projects and state their views (all with permission), but they have no vote.
-Secondly, observer status does not alter international law: under UNCLOS [United Nations Convention on the Law of the Sea], extra-regional actors have no jurisdiction in Arctic waters, and no applicant disputes this.
+Secondly, observer status does not alter international law: under UNCLOS [United Nations Convention on the Law of the Seal, extra-regional actors have no jurisdiction in Arctic waters, and no applicant disputes this.
 Thirdly, the council is still fundamentally devoted to promoting research and knowledge sharing, and new observers could contribute greatly in this regard.
 Some Permanent Participants also fear being marginalised if new observers are admitted, but the same countries could still engage bilaterally with Arctic states from outside of the council, and there is no difference in power between permanent and ad hoc observer status.
 The main danger of admitting too many new observers is therefore likely to be confined to a diminished capacity for reaching swift consensus.
+234

 According to some observers, the decision to add India and Singapore-which are situated thousands of miles from the Arctic Circle-would seem to indicate that the Council is transforming itself from a regional to an international forum.
-As noted, the revolving chair of the Council now passes from Scandinavia to North America-Canada will hold the post until 2015, when the United States will take over.
-Patrick Borbey, Chair of Canadian Senior Arctic Officials, stated that his government hopes the Council will "evolve from a very solid organization doing great scientific assessment to one that actually makes policy and implements it ... and makes sure it's monitored on an ongoing basis."
-Canada's stated priorities for its chairmanship are intended to benefit the 4 million people of the north through responsible resource development, safe shipping, and the promotion of sustainable circumpolar communities.
-Canada also will seek to
+As noted, the revolving chair of the Council has passed from Scandinavia to North America-Canada held the post from 2013 until April 2015, when the United States took over.
+Patrick Borbey, Chair of Canadian Senior Arctic Officials, stated that his government hopes the Council will "evolve from a very solid".